bdeployteam/bdeploy/doc/retypeuser/user/instance.md

 :::

 Once created **Instance Variables** can be referenced from all other [Link Expressions](/user/instance/#link-expressions), e.g. on process parameters, configuration files, etc.

-#### Migration from Global Parameters to Instance Variables

-Since **Instance Variables** are the successor concept for **Global Parameters** (those have been deprecated), there is a migration path.

-Products need to be updated at some point to no longer have the `global` flag on parameters, and use **Instance Variables** in their [Instance Templates](/user/instance/#instance-templates) instead.
-There is no automated migration for this, this has to be done manually by the respective maintainers.

-However, updating products will not "fix" existing instances, as templates are only used when creating instances, and also parameter values for existing processes will not be updated when changing the product.

-Thus, there is a [ **Migrate Globals** ] button on the **Instance Variables** panel.
-Also, updating the product version will now (as long as migration has not been performed yet) prompt to perform the migration to **Instance Variables**.
-This migration will pick each `global` parameter in the **Instance** and:

-1. Create an **Instance Variable** using the parameters ID as variable name.
-2. Set the current `global` value to the new **Instance Variable**.
-3. Replace the current value for all instances of the `global` parameter in the **Instance** with a link expression referencing the new **Instance Variable**
-4. Disable the use of `global` for **this Instance** only.
-All parameters will be treated as though the `global` flag was not set.

-This brings the instance into a state where it is safe to either update **BDeploy** to a version which no longer supports `global` (which does not exist yet), or update the product to a version where the `global` flag is no longer used on parameters.

-!!!warning Warning
-This migration must be done regardless of the product being updated.
-Without the migration, global parameters will turn into "normal" parameters at some point.
-If they still contain a plain value at that point in time (and not a [Link Expression](/user/instance/#link-expressions)) it will stay this way, and **each** of the formerly "connected" parameters (through the global mechanism) will have its own value and needs to be configured separately.
-!!!

 ### Configuration Files